Kinetic/kinetic-protocol/README.md

     identity: ...
     connectionID: ...
     sequence: ...
-    // messageType should be FLUSH
+    // messageType should be FLUSH_ALL_DATA
-    messageType: FLUSH
+    messageType: FLUSH_ALL_DATA
   }
   body {
   }